nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 .. _grid:

 .. figure:: ../../_static/img/grid.png
-   :alt: Example of on-grid,  in which the neurons are positioned as grid+jitter.
+   :alt: Example of on-grid, in which the neurons are positioned as grid.

-   Example of on-grid, in which the neurons are positioned as grid+jitter.
+   Example of on-grid, in which the neurons are positioned as grid.

 .. _free:

 .. figure:: ../../_static/img/free.png
-   :alt: Example of off-grid, in which the neurons are positioned as grid+jitter .
+   :alt: Example of off-grid, in which the neurons are positioned as grid+jitter.

-   Example of off-grid, in which the neurons are positioned as grid+jitter .????????????????????????????????????????????????????????????????????????????????????NOE FEIL HER
+   Example of off-grid, in which the neurons are positioned as grid+jitter.

 1 - On-grid
 ~~~~~~~~~~~

-We have to explicitly specify the size and spacing of the grid, by the
+We have to explicitly specify the spacing of the grid with shape=[m, n],
-number or rows *m* and columns *n* as a list called shape=[m, n].
-If you also give the *extent* (layer size),
+where *m* is the number of rows and *n* is the number of columns.
-The size (extent) of the layer has a default size of 1 x 1, but this you can set yourself as well.
+The size (*extent*) of the layer has a default size of 1 x 1, but this you can also set yourself.
-The grid spacing i is determined from *m*, *n* and extent, and *n*\ x\ *m* elements
+The grid spacing i is determined from *m*, *n* and *extent*, and *n*\ x\ *m* elements
 are arranged symmetrically.
 Note that we can also specify a center to
 the grid, else the default offset is the origin.